12 Best Movies About Depression on Netflix (Nov 2023)

 extremis-2017-

 Netflix’s short documentary ‘Extremis’ focuses on end-of-life care.
 Shot in an intensive care unit at Highland Hospital in Oakland, California, the movie follows doctors, families, and patients who are going through the dilemma of making end-of-life decisions for their loved ones.
 Directed and produced by Dan Krauss, ‘Extremis’ is one of the rare documentaries that looks into the burning issue of desperate human lives.
 The 24-minute-long documentary drama is filled with heart-wrenching moments of families who are stuck in the horrible position of making a vital decision of whether their beloved one should live or die.
-Dan Krauss raises some key questions, e.g., can a terminally ill person make decisions about their own life?
+Dan Krauss raises some fundamental questions, e.g., can a terminally ill person make decisions about their own life?
 And what about their loved ones?
 You may watch the film here.

 1. Strange Voices (1987)

 ‘Strange Voices’ is a drama film directed by Arthur Allan Seidelman.
 Nancy McKeon plays Nicole Nikki Glover, who navigates her college years while battling the onset of schizophrenia.
 Surrounded by family and boyfriend, Nicole hears voices and struggles with delusions.
 The story reveals society’s disbelief, denial, and the challenges of accepting a mental health diagnosis.
-This made-for-television drama film poignantly highlights the emotional turbulence not just for the patient but for the entire family.
+This made-for-television drama film poignantly highlights the emotional turbulence for the patient and the entire family.
 With a cast featuring Valerie Harper, Stephen Macht, Tricia Leigh Fisher, and Millie Perkins, the film resonates for its genuine portrayal of mental health and the ongoing combat against societal prejudices.
 You can check out the film here.

 SPONSORED LINKS